 Catherine Rowlee is our connection with Equal Exchange and Fair Trade.

-Jeanine Little is our liaison to the UU United Nations Office.
+Jeanine Little is our Board Liaison to the Justice Committee.

 Teresia Santee and Doris Warren link us to the Hope Partners Beta Program.